fwilleke80/Pulse/docs/USER_GUIDE.md

 ];
 ```

-After the file is uploaded, Pulse discovers `it` automatically. **Italiano** appears in the footer and language selectors, and monitor-wide recipient/safety email editors gain an Italian tab.
-No configuration entry or database migration is required.

-English is the fallback language.
-If a translation key is missing from a newly added language, Pulse uses the English string instead of exposing an internal translation key.
-This makes partial translations usable while they are being completed.
+Pulse discovers the file automatically.
+English remains the fallback for missing translation keys.

 ## Health checks

-`/health` is a minimal public liveness check.
+`/health` is a minimal public liveness endpoint.

-Signed-in users can also open `/health/readiness` to verify that important resources such as the database and storage are ready.
+Signed-in users can open `/health/readiness` to check important resources such as the database and private storage.

+These checks complement, but do not replace, testing SMTP and confirming that cron runs successfully.

+## Rehearsing with debug mode

+In a non-production environment with Debug enabled, monitor row action menus expose lifecycle test actions such as **Force due now**, manual notification steps, and the safety-window expiry helper.

+These actions can send real mail.
+Use only harmless test wording and test addresses.

+**Force due now** changes the monitor state; it does not itself create the due-notice queue job.
+The next normal cron run detects the due monitor, queues the notice, and processes eligible mail.

+See [Choosing a monitor setup](MONITOR_TUTORIAL.md#rehearse-before-relying-on-it) for a structured rehearsal sequence.

+## Current limitation: no encryption at rest

+Pulse 1.0 does not encrypt stored messages or documents at the application level.
+A compromise of the hosting account, database, filesystem, or an unencrypted backup can therefore expose those contents.

+Do not use the current release as the only storage location for passwords, cryptographic recovery keys, or similarly high-value secrets.
+See the [Security model](SECURITY.md) for details.